evanw/thinscript/README.md

 ## Demo

 An interactive compiler demo is available online at http://evanw.github.io/thinscript/.
-Here's some example code to demonstrate the language (langauge documentation will be written at some point):
+Here's some example code to demonstrate the language (documentation will be written at some point):

 ```TypeScript
 declare function print(text: string): void;